On the spread of random graphs: Random regular graphs

 In principle, numerical values could be given for the constants $\ccti$ and $\CCti$, but we have not tried to find explicit values, nor to optimize the arguments.
 These constants can be taken independent of $d\ge3$; in fact, it follows by monotonicity \cite[Theorem 9.36]{JLR} that any constant that works for $d=3$ will work for all larger $d$ as well.
 We will thus consider $d=3$ only in the proof.
 (Alternatively, and perhaps more elementarily, we are convinced that the proof below easily could be modified to an arbitrary $d$, but we have not checked the details.)

-For $\alpha>0$ we say that a graph $G$ is an $\alpha$-{\em expander} if every set $W \subset V(G)$ with $|W| \leq |V(G)|/2$ contains at least $\alpha|W|$ vertices with neighbours in $V(G)\setminus W$.
+For $\alpha>0$ we say that a graph $G$ is an $\alpha$-{\em expander} if every set $W \subset V(G)$ with $|W| \leq v(G)/2$ contains at least $\alpha|W|$ vertices with neighbours in $V(G)\setminus W$.
 (This is slightly at odds with the standard definition of expansion but is more convenient for our purposes.)
-The \emph{Cheeger constant} of $G$ is
+Observe that an $\alpha$-expander must be connected.
+For disjoint sets $A$ and $B$ of vertices in $G$ let $E(A,B)$ be the set of edges with one end in $A$ and one in $B$; and let $e(A,B) = |E(A,B)|$.
+The \emph{Cheeger constant} of a graph $G$ with vertex set $V$ and $e(G)>0$ is

 $\Phi(\cdot )$ measures the edge expansion, rather than the vertex expansion, of graphs.
 We shall use the following expander property of $\gnx3$, proved (in a more general version) by \cite{BKW} (see also \cite{Luczak} and \cite[(proof of) Lemma 5.1]{SJ184}).